This article describes how to transform MaxDiff preference share variables to use as the Alternatives input in TURF analysis.

 - Click the small arrow next to the variable set to expand it:

 - Select the first variable in the list.
-In my screenshot above it's the "Apple" variable.
+In my screenshot above, it's the "Apple" variable.

-- In the object inspector, go to Data > R Code - Data > Edit Code.
+, go to Data > R Code - Data > Edit Code.

 -